Maternity protection: principles your company must respect

-When a new female employee is hired, as an employer you must carry out a preventive risk analysis of her function and outline a policy, even if she is not pregnant.
-Can her tasks affect her health or the baby’s, during her pregnancy or while breastfeeding?
+As an employer you must carry out a risk analysis and outline a policy about maternity protection.
 Based on the findings, you should then take the necessary preventive measures.
 Your external prevention service can help you with the implementation of this risk analysis.

 Using the preparatory risk analysis, the occupational physician will determine the most suitable option: